dips-21/my_practice/README.md

 The JVM requires that the exception be caught and handled.
 Example of Checked exception- ‘File Not Found Exception’

+tell -> A checked exception is an exception that occurs at the compile time, these are also called as compile time exceptions.
+These exceptions cannot simply be ignored at the time of compilation;
+the programmer should take care of (handle) these exceptions.
-Checked exceptions must be handled either by using try and catch block or by using throws clause in the method declaration.
+Checked exceptions must be handled either by using try and catch block or by using throws clause/keyword in the method declaration.
 If not handles properly, it will give a compile-time error.

-A checked exception is an exception that occurs at the compile time, these are also called as compile time exceptions.
-These exceptions cannot simply be ignored at the time of compilation; the programmer should take care of (handle) these exceptions.
+Purpose: They are typically used for recoverable situations where the application might want to recover from the exception (e.g., file not found, database connection failure).

 For example, if you use FileReader class in your program to read data from a file, if the file specified in its constructor doesn't exist, then a FileNotFoundException occurs, and the compiler prompts the programmer to handle the exception.

+import java.io.File;
+import java.io.FileNotFoundException;
+import java.util.Scanner;

+public class CheckedExceptionExample {
+    public static void main(String[] args) {
+        try {
+            File file = new File("test.txt");
+            Scanner scanner = new Scanner(file); // This can throw FileNotFoundException } catch (FileNotFoundException e) {
+            System.out.println("File not found: " + e.getMessage());
+        }
+    }
+}
+FileNotFoundException is a checked exception, so the compiler forces us to handle it using a try-catch block.

 ClassNotFoundException ,InterruptedException ,InstantiationException ,IOException,SQLException
     IllegalAccessException ,FileNotFoundException, etc